 - Don’t have a personal address book?
 Copy all the numbers from your cell phone into a new phone book and keep it with you.
 Cell phones are easy to misplace and you might need to contact friends and family for last-minute needs.

 - Firearms require special handling.
 Discuss their transportation with your certified moving consultant.
 If you own a gun safe, you’ll need to have the combination or the key on loading day so the driver can record model, caliber and serial number.
-The law prevents pro movers from shipping ammunition.
+One more bit of firearm-moving preparation: The law prevents pro movers from shipping ammunition.

-- Most frozen food can’t be transported on an interstate moving van.
+- Most frozen food can’t be transported on a cross country moving van.
 If you own a large frozen-food supply (especially expensive meat cuts) methods exist for separately shipping those items.
 Most communities have a cold-storage facility that provides dry ice, packing and next-day air shipping for after you’ve settled into your new home.
-Discuss this with your certified moving consultant.
+Discuss this preparation point with your certified moving consultant.

 - Avoid creating situations during relocation preparation that might elevate your moving stress.
 Don’t schedule a flight or farewell party on moving day.
 Careful furniture handling is the cornerstone of a damage-free move.
 You don’t want to rush the moving men because you’re racing to catch a flight or attend an event.

 - Make certain the moving company and driver have your contact phone numbers.
 Include your new work number, if available, or the home phone number of someone able to contact you.
 Cellphone batteries die and cellphone service is inconsistent.
 You also should get the driver’s contact (or direct) phone number.